apache/nifi/nifi-extension-bundles/nifi-standard-bundle/nifi-standard-processors/src/main/resources/docs/org.apache.nifi.processors.standard.JoinEnrichment/additionalDetails.md

 data back with our original payload.
 To achieve this, we use the JoinEnrichment processor.
 It is responsible for combining records from both the "original" FlowFile and the "enrichment" FlowFile.

-The JoinEnrichment Processor is configured with a separate RecordReader for the "original" FlowFile and for the " enrichment" FlowFile.
+The JoinEnrichment Processor is configured with a separate RecordReader for the "original" FlowFile and for the "enrichment" FlowFile.
 This means that the original data and the enrichment data can have entirely different schemas and can even be in different data formats.
 For example, our original payload may be CSV data, while our enrichment data is a JSON payload.
 Because we make use of RecordReaders, this is entirely okay.
-The Processor also requires a RecordWriter to use for writing out the enriched payload (i.e., the payload that contains the join of both the "original" and the " enrichment" data).
+The Processor also requires a RecordWriter to use for writing out the enriched payload (i.e., the payload that contains the join of both the "original" and the "enrichment" data).

 The JoinEnrichment Processor offers different strategies for how to combine the original records with the enrichment data.
 Each of these is explained here in some detail.